leap0x7b/cherry/api.md

 ### `cherry.info(d)`

-Gives info about cherry package from directory if valid
+Gives info about cherry package from directory `d` if valid.

 ### `cherry.update()`